sebastian-s-moreno/Client/docs/02-gui-testing.md

 # Gui testing
 In this session, you will use Playwright to perform end-to-end GUI testing.
+You can find the documentation for Playwright here: https://playwright.dev/docs/intro.
+Use this to find different ways to solve the following tasks.

 ## Create your first Playwright script